serotonine/a-11-rxjs/README.md

   Make a value$ observable (in a service) and then in another part of the app subscribe to this value (value$.subscribe(()=> {})).
   But subjects are just one way of creating observables.
   The special kinds of observables that act as event emitters, to be precise.
+  - RxJS gives you multiple functions you can use to create observables.
+Like `interval()`